Chia seeds may be tiny, but they pack a punch. Check out these benefits of chia seeds and see how you can easily add this seed to your diet.

 - Use as an egg substitute in baking

-1. Chia Seeds Add A Quick And Easy Nutritional Boost
+1. A Quick And Easy Nutritional Boost

-2. Chia Seeds May Help With Chronic Inflammation
+2. May Help With Chronic Inflammation

-3. Chia Seeds May Help Reduce Blood Sugar
+3. May Help Reduce Blood Sugar

 Another benefit of chia seeds is that some studies show they may stabilize blood sugar and improve insulin sensitivity.
 This reduces the chance of spikes and crashes sometimes experienced after meals.
-This is of great help to diabetics, in particular.
-Pair adding chia seeds to smoothies, dressings, and food like oatmeal with eating non-processed foods.

-4. Chia Seeds May Be Good For Bone Health
+4. May Be Good For Bone Health

 A controlled study indicated that bone health and density were improved when the diet was supplemented with chia seeds.
 It’s kinda cool that this little powerhouse seed has so many nutrients like phosphorous, protein, and calcium.
 It’s the calcium in chia seeds that may benefit your bones.

-5. Chia Seeds May Reduce Heart Disease Risk
+5. May Reduce Heart Disease Risk

-6. Chia Seeds Contain Beneficial Fatty Acids
+6. Contain Beneficial Fatty Acids

-8. Chia Seeds Are A Source Of Plant-Based Protein
+7. Are A Plant-Based Protein

-9. Chia Seeds Are High In Fiber
+8. Are High In Fiber

 If you make a serving of cinnamon raisin overnight oats, you’ll get 5.5 grams of fiber in that one serving.